MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SafeLinksPolicy.md

 ```

 ### -EnableSafeLinksForTeams
-**Note**: As of March 2020, this parameter is in Preview and is available or functional only for members of the Microsoft Teams Technology Adoption Program (TAP).

 The EnableSafeLinksForTeams parameter specifies whether Safe Links is enabled for Microsoft Teams.
 Valid values are:

 - $true: Safe Links is enabled for Teams.
 When a user clicks a link in a Teams conversation, group chat, or from channels, the link is checked by Safe Links.
 If the link is found to be malicious, a warning page appears in the default web browser.